jboyce1/ppsCTF/classes/SSHerlock/SSHerlock.md

 </div>

 If you have sudo premissions, turn x11 forwarding on:

 `sudo nano /etc/ssh/sshd_config`

 adjust the settings by taking

-`X11Forwarding yes
+`X11Forwarding yes`

-X11DisplayOffset 10
+`X11DisplayOffset 10`

-X11UseLocalhost yes`
+`X11UseLocalhost yes`

 <div style="text-align: center;">
   <img src="{{ 'classes/SSHerlock/config_x11_sshdconfig.png' | relative_url }}" alt="config_x11_sshdconfig" style="max-width: 80%; height: auto;">
 </div>

-now save out and reset the sshd ctrl+x, y
+Now save out and reset the sshd

+ctrl+x, y

 `sudo systemctl restart ssh`

-Open a new terminal and use an x flag to get back into the target machine:
+Open a new terminal and use an -X flag (capitalization matters) to get back into the target machine:

 `ssh -X user@x.x.x.x`

 Now, when you make commands that would normally show up in your users GUI, they show up in yours.